COVID-19 FAQ (Updated July 27, 2020)

 How long does it take to get my test results?

-Results from testing may be back within 3-5 days or possibly longer depending on the availability of testing chemicals and the numbers of tests being run at the time.
+Results from PCR confirmation testing are usually returned within 1 to 2 days or possibly longer depending on the availability of testing chemicals and the numbers of tests being run at the time.
 If we ordered the test for you, we will receive the results.
 Your test results will also be reported to the Hawai’i Department of Health, so you may be contacted by someone from the state if your test is positive.
-More rapid testing procedures will likely be more vailable over the coming months.